gbrough/programming-language-suggester/README.md

-output to page instead of alert

-each survey question on new row answer button for each question
+each survey question on new row -html
+  - div, form,

+answer button for each question

+logic for each survey question